Nicolanz/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

-This is the folder to resolve the 0x01-variables_if_else_while challenge in Holberton School Medellin ;).
+This is the folder to resolve the 0x01-variables_if_else_while challenge in Holberton School Medellin.